 1. Using increments

-Here at Tiny, we structure our work into two-week sprints, and we have all our teams that do agile start and end sprints at the same time to line up dependencies.
+How we apply the Agile methodology to our sprints at Tiny, is through two-week sprints, and we have all our teams start and end sprints at the same time, to line up dependencies.

-We measure velocity in story points, which help us understand what issues and user stories we can realistically cover in a two-week sprint.
-We also track progress during the sprint using burn-down charts.
+We measure velocity or work load in Story Points, which help us understand what issues and user stories we can realistically cover in a two-week sprint.
+We also track progress during the sprint, using burn-down charts.

-Before each sprint begins, we do fortnightly sprint planning so we’re all on the same page about what features and bug fixes to work on.
+Before each sprint begins, we do fortnightly sprint planning so everyone is on the same page about what features and bug fixes to work on.
 We practice “just enough” backlog grooming to break down each feature and detail the complexity.
 Then we get our teams to commit to the planned work.

 2. Team structure